Nasavrky: Administrative division

+Etymology

+The name Nasavrky has its origin in the Czech words vrkat na sebe ('coo at each other').
+Nasavrk was a figurative term for a person in love.
+So Nasavrky was a village of such people.

 Geography

 Nasavrky is located about 11 km south of Chrudim and 20 km south of Pardubice.
-It lies in the Iron Mountains and partly in the eponymous protected landscape area.
+It lies in the Iron Mountains and partly within the Železné hory Protected Landscape Area.
 The highest point is at 564 m above sea level.
 The area is rich in small fishponds.

 History

 The first written mention of Nasavrky is from 1318.
 Bishop Jan Očko of Vlašim acquired the village in 1355.
 During his rule, in 1360, Nasavrky was promoted to a town.
 From 1746 to 1942, Nasavrky was owned by a branch of the Auersperg family.

 Transport

-The I/37 road, which connects Hradec Králové and Pardubice with the D1 motorway, passes through the town.
+The I/37 road, which connects Hradec Králové and Pardubice with the D1 motorway, runs through the town.